 Work Hack 9: Iterate around only 3–5 actionable metrics.

 I’ve covered my conversion dashboard in detail in previous posts.
 Having a few actionable metrics is all I need to identify and prioritize the most critical build/measure/learn loops to tackle.
 All the data for the dashboard is collected automatically and presented in a one-page report that I can view in real-time.

 Work Hack 10: Build software to flow.

 You might have noticed I don’t have days or tasks identified for building, testing, or releasing software.
 That is because I follow a continuous deployment process (also popularized by Eric Ries) where software is built, tested, and packaged automatically at the end of every maker task with no effort on my part other than checking in code.
 One-click, and the code is released to customers.

 Waste is any human activity which absorbs resources but creates no value.

-Manufacturing processes have traditionally arranged around machine time breaking tasks into batches and queues.
-Lean thinking challenges this approach and calls for arranging around human time organizing tasks so they flow.
+Manufacturing processes have traditionally been arranged around machine time, breaking tasks into batches and queues.
+Lean thinking challenges this approach and calls for arranging around human time and organizing tasks, so they flow.
 Releasing software is not unlike manufacturing.
-While it is somewhat easier to continuously deploy web based software, with a little discipline, desktop based software too can be built to flow.
+While it is somewhat easier to continuously deploy web-based software, with a little discipline, desktop-based software too can be built to flow.
 I will be detailing my continuous deployment process in a subsequent post.